-In Switzerland common name (French vieux plants) for the mostly very old autochthonous Grape varieties, especially in the canton Wallis (French Valais).
-Some come from the Italian region above the border aosta Valley or are also partially grown there.
+Common name in Switzerland (French: vieux plants) for the mostly very old ones autochthonous Grape varieties, especially in the canton Wallis (French Valais) can be cultivated.
+Some come from the Italian region above the border aosta Valley or are also partially cultivated there.
 The two areas form a geographical island across borders with a large common grape variety pool.
-Many of these grape varieties form individual groups with kinship relationships that have developed over centuries.
-The sometimes very close genetic connections are due to the geographic isolation.
+Many of these grape varieties form individual groups with related relationships that have developed over centuries.
+The sometimes very close genetic connections are due to the geographical isolation.

-By the Swiss biologist dr. José Vouillamoz (University of Neuchâtel) were one hundred varieties from the Swiss Valais, as well as from the Italian regions aosta Valley.
+By the Swiss biologist Dr. José Vouillamoz (University in Neuchâtel) were a hundred varieties from the Swiss Valais, as well as from the Italian regions aosta Valley.
 Lombardy.
 Piedmont.
 Trentino and Friuli examined.
-The DNA-characteristics were with more than a thousand varieties in the database of University of California compared in Davis and clarified many lineages and kinships.
+The DNA-characteristics have been added to the database of over a thousand varieties University of California compared in Davis and clarified many lineages and relationships.